A BRIEF HISTORY OF HAITI

 Once again a brutal military dictatorship ruled Haiti and many people tried to flee from the country.
 Pressure from other countries forced the army to allow president Aristide to return.

-Meanwhile in 2003 Voodoo was recognised as an official religion in Haiti.
+Meanwhile in 2003 Voodoo was recognized as an official religion in Haiti.
 (Although it has been practiced there for 300 years).

 In the early 21st century Haiti was still a very poor country (the poorest in the Western Hemisphere) and many of her people were subsistence farmers.
 Unfortunately in January 2010 Haiti suffered a terrible earthquake, which left vast numbers of people dead or injured.
 Many more were left homeless.
 Already a very poor country Haiti was left with the monumental task of recovering from the earthquake.
 Nevertheless today the economy is slowly growing.
 Today the population of Haiti is 10.4 million.

 A timeline of Haiti